 Student Loan Information for High School Students

-As a high school student, now is the time to learn how to avoid becoming a statistic.
-Understanding the types of student loans available to you, how interest accrues and what you can expect out of student loan repayment are all important factors to consider before you even borrow a loan.
+High school can be a great time to start learning about the types of student loans available to you, how interest accrues, and what you can expect when it comes time to repay any student loans you take out.
 Read on to learn some of the ABCs of student loans, and how to not let them weigh down your financial future.

 Student Loan Types